dunglas/frankenphp/docs/config.md

 }
 ```

-You can also explicitly configure FrankenPHP using the global option:
+You can also explicitly configure FrankenPHP using the [global option](https://caddyserver.com/docs/caddyfile/concepts#global-options) `frankenphp`:
-The `frankenphp` [global option](https://caddyserver.com/docs/caddyfile/concepts#global-options) can be used to configure FrankenPHP.

 ```caddyfile
 {